Belthasaran/rhtools/README.md

      the items found in hacks/.

      Two hacks should Never have the same ID specified.
-     Do not use a numeric ID number, unless the hack is on SMWC, and your ID number matches theirs!
+     Suggestion: Do not use a numeric ID number, unless the hack is on SMWC, and your ID number matches theirs!

+     Please use db_makehack.py <Unique ID>

+     For SMW-Central hacks please use th SMWc ID number

+     If you dont have an ID, then use  python3 tempid.py FILENAME

+     Tempid.py will create a temporary local ID based on a timestamp and part of a file hash

 # PSETS